Cellular Sales – Sales Representatives, Account Managers, and similar positions

 Do I have to pay to join the case?

-No. The attorneys are handling this case on a contingent basis and will only be paid when we win through a settlement or final judgment.
-When plaintiffs win a back wage case, the defendant must pay the plaintiffs’ costs and attorneys’ fees.
+No. The attorneys are handling this case on a contingent basis and will only be paid if Plaintiffs recover through a settlement or final judgment.
+If Plaintiffs win a back wage case, the defendant must pay the plaintiffs’ costs and attorneys’ fees.

 Can I wait to file my Consent to Sue form?